getsentry/raven-node/docs/index.rst

 This can also be used to set ``tags`` and ``extra`` keys for associated tags and extra data.

-We can update our context data with ``mergeContext`` or retrieve it with ``getContext``.
+You can update the context data with ``mergeContext`` or retrieve it with ``getContext``.
 When an exception is captured by a wrapper, the current context state will be passed as options to ``captureException``.

 See :ref:`raven-node-additional-context` for more.